 If the gap between the stone and your cabinets is over three eighths of an inch, an installer might recommend shimming the cabinets from underneath.
 This will raise your cabinets just enough, so that the stone has a strong base to sit on.
 This service will cost though, so if you feel that your cabinets have too much wear and tear, it’s best to have a cabinetry company take a closer look at them.

 But what can you do if you ARE left with a small gap?

 If you’ve come this far and the little gap is still haunting you, there are a few routes you can take.

 1) You can ask the installer to seal the gap with caulk, or silicone.

 2) You can buy and ornamental molding, and have a handyman cover the gap right up!

 –Well there it is folks, all you need to know about that notorious gap!
 Overall, your best bet is to hire an experienced and knowledgeable.
 At Economic Granite, we have over 20 years of experience.
 We’ve worked with all materials, and understand the intricacies of the trade.
-Give us a call for a free estimate!
+Learn more about our options for kitchen countertops or give us a call for a free estimate!